Africa

 Day 8

-We then head to two indigenous towns nearby.
-In San Juan Chamula we visit a church where the blending of pre-Hispanic traditions and Catholicism is evident in its rituals and where ceremonies are held to counter the influence of paganism.
+After browsing in the handicraft market in front of the church, where Tzotzil Indians from the surrounding hills come to trade, we head to two indigenous villages in the Chiapas highlands.
+In San Juan Chamula we visit a beautiful white church where the blending of pre-Hispanic traditions and Catholicism is evident in its rituals and where ceremonies are held to counter the influence of paganism.

 Note: Please be aware it is regarded as very disrespectful to take photographs of indigenous people without their permission.
 They are particularly sensitive to inappropriate dress, so don’t wear shorts or revealing clothing.
 In Chamula you are not allowed to take photos inside the church.